bonahead/GFAC/README.md

 An Overall Session combines Session files to make an overall ranking using a selection of files.

 # The Program
 The program is developed using C# class Library.
-The previousy mentioned entities are divided over folders to hopefully understandable chunks of code.
-There is small, simple and, at the moment, incomplete Windows Forms Front End as an example how to use the program in real life.
+There will be a small and simple windows forms frontend in the near future.

+Feel free to review the code, review the goal and contribute to make this a helpful tool.